benhunter/react-router-test/README.md

 Helpful article: [Setting ESLint on a React Typescript project](https://andrebnassis.medium.com/setting-eslint-on-a-react-typescript-project-2021-1190a43ffba)

 The article is slightly outdated.
 I didn't have to fix all the errors listed in the article.
-The Typescript template for Create React App or the ESLint defaults

 # Getting Started with Create React App